KyllianGenot/cross-chain-bridge-indexer/README.md

 cargo run
 ```

 The indexer will connect to both blockchain networks, subscribe to deposit events, and process them as they occur.
+Keep this terminal window open and running while you perform bridge operations in a new terminal.

 ## Using the Bridge